topofocus/active-orient/usecase.md

 ```ruby
 A,B,C =  * ORD.create_classes( [ :a, :b, :c ] ){ :v }
 ```
-creates them with a single statement and assignes them to Ruby-classes "A","B" and "C".
+creates them with a single statement and assigns them to Ruby-classes "A","B" and "C".

 #### Object Mapping
 Lets create a class, put some content in it and perform basic oo-steps.